HadyMohamed2004/CS112_Python_Subtract_a_Square_Game/README.md

 ## Installation

-This program is written in C++.
-To run the game, you need a C++ compiler.
+This program is written in Python.
+To run the game, you need a Python compiler.
 No additional dependencies are required.

 ## Usage